Is Cancer Contagious?

 Even if a woman has cancer during pregnancy, the cancer rarely affects the fetus directly.
 Some cancers can spread from the mother to the placenta (the organ that connects the mother to the fetus), but most cancers cannot affect the fetus itself.
 In a few very rare cases, melanoma (a form of skin cancer) has been found to spread to the placenta and the fetus.

-Germs can be contagious.
+Germs are contagious.

-Germs can affect cancer risk.
+Germs can increase cancer risk.

 There are some germs that can play a role in the development of certain types of cancer.
 This may lead some people to wrongly think that “cancer is catching.”